ImSeanConroy/blocklist/README.md

 ## License

-This project is Distributed under the MIT License - see the [LICENSE.md](LICENSE.md) file for information.
+This project is Distributed under the MIT License - see the [LICENSE](LICENSE) file for information.

 ## Support

-If you are having problems, please let me know by [raising a new issue](https://github.com/ImSeanConroy/website-blocking-extension/issues/new/choose).
+If you are having problems, please let me know by [raising a new issue](https://github.com/ImSeanConroy/blocklist-chrome-extension/issues/new/choose).